-- Water Services Development Plan (WSDP): Compiled in 2009 (Outdated) - Integrated Waste Management Plan (IWMP): Compiled in 2013 (Outdated) - Spatial Development Framework (SDF): The SDF was reviewed and approved by Council in August 2019.
-Due to serious financial constraints, any project emanating from the reviewed SDF could only considered with the new IDP cycle after the next local government elections in 2021. - ♦ Disaster Management Plan: Not compiled - ♦ Integrated Transport Plan (ITP): Compiled in 2012 (Outdated) - Capital Investment Framework (CIF): Not compiled - Integrated Poverty Reduction and Gender Equity Programme: Not compiled
+- Water Services Development Plan (WSDP): Compiled in 2009 (Outdated) - Integrated Waste Management Plan (IWMP): Compiled in 2013 (Outdated) - Spatial Development Framework (SDF): Compiled in 2012 (Outdated) - Disaster Management Plan: Not compiled - Integrated Transport Plan (ITP): Compiled in 2012 (Outdated) - Capital Investment Framework (CIF): Not compiled - Integrated Poverty Reduction and Gender Equity Programme: Not compiled - Integrated Environmental Management Plan (IEMP): Not compiled - Integrated Local Economic Development Strategy (LED): Compiled in 2007 (Outdated)

-- Integrated Environmental Management Plan (IEMP): Not compiled - Integrated Local Economic Development Strategy (LED): Compiled in 2007 (Outdated) - ♦ Integrated HIV/Aids Programme: Not compiled - ♦ Integrated Institutional Programme: Not compiled - Routine Road Maintenance plan: Not compiled - Draft Pavement Management System: Not compiled - Housing Sector Plan / Human Settlement Plan: Not compiled - ♦ Integrated energy plans: Not compiled - Comprehensive Infrastructure Plan: Integrated infrastructure planning and compliance with guiding principles of the National Environmental Management Act (NEMA): Not compiled
+- Integrated HIV/Aids Programme: Not compiled - Integrated Institutional Programme: Not compiled - Routine Road Maintenance plan: Not compiled - Draft Pavement Management System: Not compiled - Housing Sector Plan / Human Settlement Plan: Not compiled - Integrated energy plans: Not compiled - Comprehensive Infrastructure Plan: Integrated infrastructure planning and compliance with guiding principles of the National Environmental Management Act (NEMA): Not compiled

 All these legislative requirements are aimed at ensuring that clear, workable and integrated plans are in place.
 The sole purpose is to achieve meaningful development and improvement of the living conditions of citizens.
 Certain legislation would require the Municipality to either review or amend some of the 'outdated' plans.
+In this regard, specific reference is made to the requirement in terms of Section 5 of the Spatial Planning and Land Use Management Act, 2013 (Act 16 of 2013) (SPLUMA) that a Council must approve a Municipal Spatial Development Framework in terms of the Local Government Municipal Systems Act, 2000 (Act 32 of 2000) as part of the Municipality's adopted Integrated Development Plan.
 As mentioned above, due to serious financial constraints, the municipality is currently not in a position to develop and/or review any of these plans.